 Use Progressive JPEG

-Thus, progressive JPEG image loading is a modern-day approach to achieve the best image management practices.
-Using progressive JPEG on your websites improves the user experience by loading the full image quickly as compared to the top-down loading method.
+Using progressive JPEG on your websites improves the user experience by loading the full image faster as compared to the top-down loading method.

-It is essential to use the right type of images and the right size & dimensions of graphics as per the different devices.
+It is essential to use the right type of images, and the right size and dimensions of graphics as per the different devices.
 Otherwise, you may end up with a slow website and massive bandwidth consumption.
 Effective image management is a solution to all these problems.

 These best practice of image management will help you in achieving a smooth and efficient process to handle all your website images.
-By following the recommended methods, you can create a streamlined image management system for uploading, optimizing, transforming, resizing, storing and delivering all your images.
-ImageKit.io provides all image management solutions on the go and helps you in simplifying your workflow and improving your website experience.
-Sign up now to get a free trial of all our services.
+By following the recommended methods, you can create a streamlined image management system for uploading, optimizing, transforming, resizing, storing, and delivering all your images.